xyz-1235/project-zion/README.md

 ## 🌟 Key Features

-* **Empathetic AI Companion:** At the core of the platform is "Zion," an AI powered by an advanced AI API, trained to provide supportive, non-judgmental conversation.
+* **Empathetic AI Companion:** At the core of the platform is "Zion," an AI powered by Cohere's advanced language models, trained to provide supportive, non-judgmental conversation.
 * **Actionable Intelligence:** Zion offers clear, step-by-step guidance for various cybercrimes, helping users understand how to secure their accounts, report incidents, and mitigate damage.
 * **Secure & Anonymous:** The platform is designed to be a true sanctuary, requiring no personal information to use, ensuring complete user anonymity.
 * **Responsive UI:** A clean, modern, and calming user interface built with a "cyberpunk sanctuary" theme that is fully responsive for both desktop and mobile use.